nasa-jpl/osr-rover-code/README.md

 # Create a catkin workspace directory, which will contain all ROS compilation and
 # source code files, and move into it
 mkdir -p ~/osr_ws/src && cd ~/osr_ws
-# Build a basic, empty catkin project
-catkin make

-# If this doesn’t report any errors, check if there are two new directories:
-ls ~/osr_ws/build
-ls ~/osr_ws/devel
-# the above commands should not report 'No such file or directory'

 # Source your newly created ROS environment
 # EITHER, if you installed ROS melodic